vic-dragon/vic-dragon.github.io/_pages/dmri_download_preprocessing.md

   - dMRI
   - HCP

+sidebar:
+  nav: "dmri"

-last_modified_at: 2020-03-13T10:01:00-00:00
+last_modified_at: 2020-03-13T10:01:00-04:00
 ---

-## HCP dMRI data preprocessing
-This section describes how to download and process diffussion MRI (dMRI) data from the Human Connectome Project (HCP) database using various *neuroconductor* R packages (https://neuroconductor.org/)
+This page describes how to download and process diffussion MRI (dMRI) data from the Human Connectome Project (HCP) database using various *neuroconductor* R packages (https://neuroconductor.org/)

 ## HCP dMRI data download